Channel Airways: Formative era

 Channel Airways was one of the earliest, post-World War II British independent airlines.
-Former Royal Air Force squadron leader Reginald "Jack" Jones founded Channel Airways in June 1946 as an aerial joy ride business, which was incorporated as East Anglian Flying Services on 16 August 1946.
+Former Royal Air Force squadron leader Reginald "Jack" Jones founded an air company in June 1946 as an aerial joy ride business, which was incorporated as East Anglian Flying Services on 16 August 1946.
 The new airline was majority-owned by Jones and his family, who held more than 80% of its shares.

 This Puss Moth was the first aircraft to be flown by East Anglian Flying Services.
 Here it is seen visiting Manchester in 1948.

 Commercial operations commenced on 16 August 1946 with a single, early-1930s vintage, three-seat Puss Moth, offering joy rides at 10s (50p as of early-2012) a time from a landing strip near the Kent seaside town of Herne Bay.
 Soon after, this aircraft also operated air taxi flights to destinations all over the UK.

 On 5 January 1947, East Anglian moved its base across the Thames estuary to Southend Municipal Airport near Southend-on-Sea in Essex, only four days after its re-opening as a civil airport.
-The move to Southend Airport led to the conclusion of an "associate" agreement with British European Airways (BEA) enabling the introduction of a regular Southend–Rochester feeder service, East Anglian's first scheduled route as well as the first scheduled service from Southend.
+The move to Southend Airport led to the conclusion of an "associate" agreement with British European Airways (BEA) enabling the introduction of a regular Southend–Rochester feeder service in June 1948, East Anglian's first scheduled route as well as the first scheduled service from Southend.

-Nineteen forty-eight was the year East Anglian operated its first IT charter flight from Southend to Ostend in conjunction with two British travel agents.
+Nineteen forty-eight was the year East Anglian operated its first IT charter flight from Southend to Ostend in conjunction with two British travel agents, the exact month June.
 By winter 1948, a huge expansion of the fledgling airline's pleasure flying and charter business resulted in acquisition of seven additional aircraft.
 These included five de Havilland Dragon Rapides, a Miles Aerovan and an Airspeed Courier.
 One of East Anglian's engagements at the time included a one-off round-trip to Cyprus carrying a party of schoolboys, which was operated by a Miles Aerovan lacking radio equipment and an autopilot.

 Following a successful first year on the Southend–Ostend charter run, East Anglian obtained a scheduled service licence for the route, as well as a Southend–Jersey scheduled licence.